zzhang82/web422/notes/angular-components-intro.md

 4. Run your app...

-In Terminal, run the command `ng serve --open` to build and load your project in your default browser.
+In Terminal, run the command `ng serve --open` to build your and load your project in your default browser.
+This command starts the on-demand web server (on "localhost"), which will deliver the app to the browser.

 5. Open the console...

 In your default browser, open your dev tools console.
-That's where build errors will show up.
+That's where build information (including errors) will show up.

+As you make and save changes to your code, the watcher will re-build your project and update your browser and console.

+Here's a typical routine to end and save your work:

+1. Close your browser and dev tools console.
+2. In Terminal, press Ctrl+C to shut down the on-demand web server.
+3. If necessary, save your project to a backup storage medium.

 <br>